Juju (Siouxsie and the Banshees album)

-Juju is the fourth studio album by English rock band Siouxsie and the Banshees.
-It was recorded at Surrey Sound studio with Nigel Gray as co-producer, and was released on 19 June 1981 by record label Polydor.
+Juju is the fourth studio album by the British rock band Siouxsie and the Banshees.
+It was recorded at Surrey Sound studio with Nigel Gray as co-producer, and was released on 19 June 1981 by Polydor Records.
 Two singles were released from Juju: "Spellbound" and "Arabian Knights".

 The album was commercially successful in the UK.
 It was acclaimed by critics upon its release, with praise given particularly to John McGeoch's unconventional guitar playing and Siouxsie's vocal performances.
 It remains a critical favourite and is seen as a landmark album of post-punk.

 Background

 After the slightly electronic bent of their previous album, 1980's Kaleidoscope, Siouxsie and the Banshees returned to a guitar-based sound for Juju, due to the presence of now-official guitarist McGeoch.
 The album also prominently featured the intricate percussion work of band member Budgie.
 According to Steven Severin: "Juju was the first time we'd made a "concept" album that drew on darker elements.
 It wasn't pre-planned, but, as we were writing, we saw a definite thread running through the songs; almost a narrative to the album as a whole".

 The album was recorded at co-producer Gray's Surrey Sound studio.
 There, McGeoch experimented with a rarely used guitar effects device called the Gizmo for the album track "Into the Light".
 Attached to the guitar's bridge, the Gizmo used keyed wheels to press the strings, giving a McGeoch's guitar the sound of a classical string instrument.
 For "Arabian Knights", McGeoch transformed a tune by Siouxsie, initially in waltz rhythm, that she had composed on a Vox Teardrop guitar.
+For "Sin in My Heart", McGeoch used an EBow while playing guitar.

 The sleeve reproduced a picture of an African statue that the group found at the Horniman Museum in Forest Hill.